GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 # Machine Learning with Java - Part 4 (Decision tree)

-In my previous articles, we have seen the Linear Regression, Logistic Regression and Nearest Neighbor.
+In my previous articles, we have seen the  [Linear Regression](https://tech.io/playgrounds/3771/machine-learning-with-java---part-1-linear-regression) , [Logistic Regression](https://tech.io/playgrounds/34a7ecd0a4487577f516d92548af66891284/machine-learning-with-java---part-2-logistic-regression) and [Nearest Neighbor](https://tech.io/playgrounds/5439/machine-learning-with-java---part-3-k-nearest-neighbor).
 This article focuses on Decision Tree Classification and its sample use case.

 # Decision Tree
 Decision Trees are a classic supervised learning algorithms.